david-lorenzo-vargas/Energy-Reader/README.md

 The user can enter current electricity and gas usage both via input or pad provided.
 The value entered must be a 5 digit long number and the current value entered must be higer than the last amount entered.
 <br><br>
-On the right hand side of the screen it is shown a list of previous readings with date and value.
+On the right hand side of the screen there is a list of previous readings with date and value.
 The list is sorted by date in descending order, being the most recent one at the top.
-Under the list of previous readings there is an estimation of how much be the next usage based on the last 4 entries.
+Under the list of previous readings there is an estimation of how much will be the next usage based on the last 4 entries.
 <br><br>
-The user can decide to enter the predicted value or to enter it manualy.
-In both cases before the new entry is sent, a warning modal gets render asking the users if they are sure the want to add the amount selected.
-Once accepted the last entry gets render at the top of the list as it is the most recent entry entered.
+The user can decide to use the predicted value or to enter a value manualy using the pad.
+In both cases before the new entry is sent, a warning modal is rendered asking the users to confirm the amount to be sent.
+Once accepted, the last entryis added to the top of the list as it is the most recent entry entered.
 <br><br>
-If the new reading entered is less than 5 digits long an error message appears `Reading must be ${DIGIT_LENGTH} digits long` DIGIT_LENGHT is declared in constants file as it is a value than can be changed in the future.
-In case the value entered is 5 digits long but the amount is less than the last entry, an error message gets rendered `The reading must be higher than the last one`.
+If the new reading entered is less than 5 digits long, the following error message appears: `Reading must be 5 digits long`.
+In case the value entered is 5 digits long but the amount is less than the last entry, an error message gets rendered: `The reading must be higher than the last one`.
 <br><br>
-Add button stays deisabled until both conditions are met.
+`Add` button stays deisabled until both conditions are met.

 ## Meter